joaonevesf/donkey-kong-demo/docs/README.md

 **Dispensables**
   - **Comments**

     Along the code some comments to justify why things are done like that.
-Besides being a smell, it's necessary because it can help other person that did not make the code.
+Besides being a smell, it's necessary because it can help other
+  - person that did not make the code.
     A class that contains this smell is in FireController.
     Using comments is an indication that the code is to complicated, and to make it simpler, can extract the method or introduce assertion.

   - **Data Class**

     In Arena there are a lot of classes, many of them are Data Classes like getWidth, setMario and setBarrels (getters and setters).
-They can be a 'Self Encapsulate Field' and should remove the setting methods.
+  - They can be a 'Self Encapsulate Field' and should remove the setting methods.

 ### BETTER CODE HUB

 There are 4 parameters that needs to improve.
 The architecture balance happens because most of the code is in arena and the game.
 Also, the interfaces aren't small because of code smells that we talked about.

-Automate test doesn't apply to all the code and isn't simple because...
+Automate test doesn't apply to all the code and isn't simple because some methods, like the step() method, need a lot of information to act in the right way since a lot of methods are private and can only be tested through the step method.
+We also tried to reach 100% line coverage, which caused a lot of tests to expand.

 <p align="center">
   <img src="img/Better Code Hub.png" alt="">